-The scheme is not situated within, and does not share connectivity with, a 'sensitive area' designated for biodiversity features e.g., SAC, SPA, Ramsar, SSSI, etc.

-There are no LNCSs or LNRs designated for biodiversity features with connectivity to the scheme extents.
+The scheme is not situated within, any other 'sensitive area' designated for biodiversity features (e.g., SPA, Ramsar, SSSI, etc), and there are no LNCSs or LNRs designated for biodiversity features with connectivity to the scheme extents.

 A temporary short-term increase in noise levels may cause disturbance to local wildlife.
 The works will, for example, require a range of ancillary plant, vehicles and NRMM which will emit noise and create potential disturbance.
-The works will also require delivery of materials and the presence of personnel to facilitate the improvements to the carriageway surface.
+The works will also require delivery of materials and the presence of personnel to facilitate the improvements to the crossing.
 However, the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A7, and the scheme is of short duration (18-nights) and will be undertaken on a rolling programme.
+In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A7, and the scheme is of short duration (12 days).
 The potential for significant species disturbance within the area of likely construction disturbance is therefore somewhat diminished.

-All works are restricted to a 1.33 km stretch of made-ground on the A7 carriageway surface, with only 'like-for-like' replacement of road surface being undertaken.
+All works are restricted to a 0.1km stretch of made-ground on the A7 carriageway surface, with only replacement of current puffin crossing and road resurfacing being undertaken.
 There are also no earthworks or vegetation clearance associated with the scheme, the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
 As such, the works will not involve any physical altering or removal of habitat or result in habitat fragmentation, and there is limited potential to spread or introduce INNS, invasive native perennials, or injurious flowering plant species.